 premières étapes de la végétation 24e colloque de la Chaire AFD.
 Université du Québec en Abitibi-Témiscamingue, Rouyn-Noranda, Québec.
 (2022-11-22)

-Marianne Vogel, Hugo Asselin, Adam Ali, Yves Bergeron, Sébastien Joannin.
+Marianne Vogel, Hugo Asselin, Adam A. Ali, Yves Bergeron, Sébastien Joannin.
 L'histoire des paléo-îles du lac proglaciaire Ojibway (Abitibi) 21e colloque de la Chaire AFD.
 Université du Québec en Abitibi-Témiscamingue, Rouyn-Noranda, Québec.
 (2019-11-30)

 Des outils pour caractériser les différents types de pessières afin de reconstruire et de comprendre leur dynamique à long terme au Canada.
 20e colloque de la Chaire AFD.
 Université du Québec en Abitibi-Témiscamingue, Lorrainville, Québec.
 (2018-11-30)

-Samira Ouarmim, Hugo Asselin, Adam Ali, Christelle Hely-Alleaume, Yves Bergeron.
+Samira Ouarmim, Hugo Asselin, Adam A. Ali, Christelle Hely-Alleaume, Yves Bergeron.
 8000 ans d'histoire et très peu de feux en forêt boréale mixte 14e colloque de la Chaire AFD.
 Université du Québec en Abitibi-Témiscamingue, Rouyn-Noranda, Québec.
 (2012-11-29)

-Adam Ali Feux et dynamiques post-glaciaires de Abies balsamea dans la forêt boréale coniférienne (Nord du Québec) : analyses à haute résolution de charbons de bois et de macrorestes végétaux.
+Adam A. Ali Feux et dynamiques post-glaciaires de Abies balsamea dans la forêt boréale coniférienne (Nord du Québec) : analyses à haute résolution de charbons de bois et de macrorestes végétaux.
 Feux et dynamiques post-glaciaires de Abies balsam (2006-02-28)